-Supplementary Explanation Internal Rules Stipulated for Respecting the Position of Stakeholders The Group management philosophy clearly states that the Group will, through healthy business activities, create corporate values that will earn the "trust" of the employees, customers, shareholders and the local community.
+Supplementary Explanation Internal Rules Stipulated for Respecting the Position of Stakeholders Based on the SWCC Group's Purpose "Innovating new ideas today.
+Becoming the norms of tomorrow," our mission is to be a company that will continue to support the infrastructure with reliable products and contribute to a safe and secure society based on our management philosophy of "The SWCC Group expands the circle of trust".
 Implementation of Environmental Activities, CSR Activities, etc. For details of the Group's sustainability initiatives, please refer to [Supplementary Principle 3.1-(3) Full Disclosure] in [Disclosure Based on Principles of Japan's Corporate Governance Code] under 1.
 Fundamental Views, I. Fundamental Views on Corporate Governance, Capital Structure, Corporate Attributes, and Other Key Information above.
 Development of Policies on Information Provision to Stakeholders The SWCC Group Management Policy and Code of Conduct stipulate that the Group shall engage in public relations activities in relation to shareholders and a wide range of other stakeholders and shall disclose necessary corporate information in a timely and appropriate manner and endeavor to manage such information.
 Others The Company is focused on Health and Productivity Management because this will help strengthen corporate competitiveness by ensuring a healthy and reliable work force, thus improving productivity, and by enhancing the creativity of employees.
-The Company has built a framework to promote health and productivity management under the leadership of the president and representative director and promoted activities to support good health in cooperation with the SWCC health insurance association, occupational health physicians and public health nurses, resulting in recognition in the 2024 Certified Health and Productivity Management Organization Recognition Program (large enterprise category) in March 2024.
+The Company has built a framework to promote health and productivity management under the leadership of the Executive President and Representative Director (CEO) and is involved in activities to support good health in cooperation with the SWCC Health Insurance Association, occupational health physicians and public health nurses.
+As a result, the Company was recognized under 2025 Certified Health and Productivity Management Organization Recognition Program (large enterprise category) in March 2025.
 For other details of our initiatives related to the empowerment of women and human capital, please refer to [Supplementary Principle 2.4-(1): Ensuring diversity at the Company, including the Empowerment of Women] under "I. Basic Views on Corporate Governance, Capital Structure, Corporate Profile and Other Basic Information", 1.
 Fundamental Views, [Disclosure Based on Principles of Japan's Corporate Governance Code] above.